RandomiaGaming/onid_bot/README.md

 Finally run "/post_verify_button" to post the "Get Verified" button into the get-verified channel.

 Setup should be complete but I recommend double checking by going through the verification process on an alt account.

+# TODO:
+Write docs on how to setup optional unverified role Code ONIDbot to record better logs
+Code ONIDbot to give new members unverified
+Code ONIDbot to support different verified_role and unverified_role for each server Code ONIDbot to store verification status per user per server not globally Make HTML layout and styles prettier for Verify.html and Email.html